Am I Responsible for My Roommates Rent?

 As a roommate, you share a lot of responsibilities for the rental.
-Such as damages, utilities and the general cleanliness.
-However, be aware if you are responsible for your roommates rent and what happens if they do not pay.
+Such as damages, utilities, and general cleanliness.
+However, be aware if you are responsible for your roommate’s rent and what happens if they do not pay.

 What happens if my roommate does not pay their rent?

 When a roommate falls behind paying rent or simply does not pay rent, there is a risk that you could be held responsible.
 Although you paid your share of the rent, landlords can hold all roommates responsible.
 Prior to signing a lease, it is important to understand what is in the lease.

 Depending on the lease structure, you could be responsible to pay the difference if your roommate does not.
 As well, you could be responsible for late fees for their portion.